KaanGezgin/TCG-Fighting-Game/README.md

 # TCG-Fighting-Game

+IMPORTENT NOTE: In this repository project developed before in patient project repository.
+I want to divided my projects in Patient Projects repository

 This repository for implementing a TCG mechanics to fighting games

 In this repository there is a little tool for controllings all variables in game like deck managment, card's attributes, player and oppoenets health's, hand sizes etc.